 Computer systems that are a bit older have a bug within the code used for handling large amounts of data.
 That weak spot is the perfect opportunity for initiating the Teardrop attack.
 Usually, the system should collect all bits and put them in the proper order.
 Yet, that never happens, and the system continues to wait for pieces that never arrive.
 As a result, the network, server, or device crashes.

 You have probably guessed that the main targets of such DoS attacks are exactly the TCP/IP fragmentation codes.
 They are performed via a methodology that includes overlapping the fragmented packets of the device, server, or network.
 When the host tries to reconstruct the packets to their correct order, it typically fails, and eventually, the system crashes permanently.
 Moreover, the conditions get even worse because of the large amounts of load that are sent to the targeted device.
+Furthermore, as this malicious threat uses TCP/IP fragments, it’s also a part of the IP fragmentation attack.

 The cybercriminals that are completing the attack are more commonly choosing the old versions of operating systems (OS).
 So, let’s say, for instance, older versions of Windows like Windows NT, Windows 3.1x, Windows 95, Windows 7, Windows Vista.
 Additionally, other targets could be Linux versions former to 2.0.32 and 2.1.63.
+Due to their sluggish processing speed and flawed TCP/IP fragments, these systems are unable to aggregate tainted packets.

 You are probably assuming that such type of threat is a little bit outdated based on the fact that the new operating systems are not the main targets.
 However, it would be best if you did not underestimate the potential damage the Teardrop attack could cause.
 Just think about how many counties, large government, and healthcare organizations are using exactly a lot older versions of operating systems.